Rookout/docs/docs/etl-controller-install.md

 ## Next Steps

-The instructions above describe how to install the Controller with the most basic configuration.
+The instructions above describe how to deploy the Controller with the most basic configuration.

 When the Controller successfully connects to Rookout, it should appear in the Rookout app under *Settings > Connected Applications > Controllers*.